rust-console/gba/book/src/ch03/gba_prng.md

 [Compiler Explorer](https://rust.godbolt.org/z/1F6P8L)

-If you watch the video you'll note that the first `if` checking for `0x560A` is only potentially important to avoid being locked in a 2-step cycle, though if you can guarantee that you'll never pass a bad input value I suppose you could eliminate it.
+If you watch the video explanation about this generator you'll note that the first `if` checking for `0x560A` prevents you from being locked into a 2-step cycle, but it's only important if you want to feed bad seeds to the generator.
+A bad seed is unhelpfully defined defined as "any value that the generator can't output".
 The second `if` that checks for `0xAA55` doesn't seem to be important at all from a mathematical perspective.
+It cuts the generator's period shorter by an arbitrary amount for no known reason.
 It's left in there only for authenticity.

 ### LCG32 (32-bit state, 32-bit output, uniform)